willuk2010/immich-ansible-upgrade/README.md

 - Check if an update is really needed, right now this will just change the tag, and upgrade even if its not needed
 - Zip backup, and keep only the last one
+- Move components to vars, so its easier to adapt to other installs

 # How to use,

 ```
 ansible-playbook -i inventory playbook.yaml
 ```